Kinley-pal8/SS2025_SWS303_02230287/practical_2/SWS303_Practical2_Report.md

 ## Executive Summary

-In this practical, I explored different ways to monitor and analyze logs on a Linux system by setting up a privilege escalation detection service.
-I tested four different approaches to see how they work in real situations: checking service status with `systemctl`, watching the script run directly, using `tail -f` to follow log files, and using `journalctl` for systemd logs.
-Each method has its own strengths and weaknesses, and I found that using them together gives you a much better picture of what's happening on the system than relying on just one approach.
+This practical explored different methods for monitoring and analyzing logs on a Linux system through the implementation of a privilege escalation detection service.
+Four different approaches were tested to evaluate their effectiveness in real-world scenarios: checking service status with `systemctl`, monitoring script execution directly, using `tail -f` to follow log files, and utilizing `journalctl` for systemd logs.
+Each method demonstrated distinct strengths and weaknesses, and the study found that combining multiple approaches provided superior system visibility compared to relying on a single monitoring method.

 ## Objective

-The primary objective of this practical is to compare and analyze different Linux log monitoring methodologies to understand their effectiveness in detecting and responding to security incidents.
-Specifically, this practical aims to:
+The primary objective of this practical was to compare and analyze different Linux log monitoring methodologies to understand their effectiveness in detecting and responding to security incidents.
+Specifically, this practical aimed to:

 ### Primary Objectives:

 1. **Compare logging tools**: Evaluate the capabilities and limitations of `systemctl status`, direct script execution, `tail -f`, and `journalctl` for security monitoring
 2. **Demonstrate practical security monitoring**: Set up and test a real privilege escalation detection system using multiple monitoring approaches
-3. **Analyze detection effectiveness**: Assess how well each method captures and presents security events during an actual attack scenario
+3. **Analyze detection effectiveness**: Assess how well each method captured and presented security events during an actual attack scenario
 4. **Develop best practices**: Identify when and how to use each monitoring tool effectively in security operations

 ### Secondary Objectives: